-One mathematics course, excluding Math 090: Developmental Mathematics (exempted with SAT M-670/ACT M 32)
+A mathematics course of at least 3 hours, excluding Math 090: Developmental Mathematics (exempted with SAT M-670/ACT M-32)

-- D. Understanding the Arts and Humanities of Western Culture IDIS 150.
-Arts and Humanities in Western Culture - E. Achieving Wellness - 1.
-Physical Education 101.
-Concepts of Wellness - 2.
-Two courses selected from Physical Education 102, 140.
+D. Understanding the Arts and Humanities of Western Culture IDIS 150.
+Arts and Humanities in Western Culture

+E. Achieving Wellness

+- 1. Physical Education 101.
+Concepts of Wellness - Two courses selected from offerings listed under Physical Education 102 through 140.
 Physical Education Service Courses.
-(Each service courses may be taken only once for credit; no more than three count toward the 124 hour graduation requirement.)
+(Each service course may be taken only once for credit; no more than three count toward the 124 hour graduation requirement.)

-Area Requirements (35-37 hours, with requirements in each of the areas and courses counting in only one LAE area)
+Area Requirements (35-37 hours).
+Course requirements must be met in the following areas.
+Individual courses may not be counted in more than one LAE area.